deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Just a little."
 Amir added, drily.
 "Julian's scary when he gets angry, too, and Lewis just kept antagonising him.
 It was like watching a chicken try and pick a fight with a bear."

 "And all this over Miss Chang?
-Hmmm…" Vedreg lapsed into contemplation, slow bands of blue light rippling all over his body.
+Hmmm..."
+Vedreg lapsed into contemplation, slow bands of blue light rippling all over his body.

 "Penny for your thoughts?"
 Kirk asked him, after a moment.

-"Increased aggression, competition over females…If they were Vgork, I would think they were entering Musth."
+"Increased aggression, competition over females...If they were Vgork, I would think they were entering Musth."

 "Lewis has started taking his exercise seriously this last week, too."
 Kirk mused.
 "Interesting theory."

-"Uh… For the Earthling's benefit, please?"
+"Uh...
+For the Earthling's benefit, please?"

 Both aliens made apologetic gestures to Amir.
-"Vgork males of high rank periodically enter a state called *musth* where their testosterone levels soar, and they become violent, aggressive and, um…Amorous."
+"Vgork males of high rank periodically enter a state called *musth* where their testosterone levels soar, and they become violent, aggressive and, um...Amorous."
 Vedreg explained.

 "Testosterone has a similar effect on humans, even though you don't have Musth."
 Kirk added.

-"Okay, well…what about me and the girls?
+"Okay, well...what about me and the girls?
 We don't feel any different."
 Amir paused.
 "At least, I don't, and I think we'd notice if Xiù and Allison were both acting like Julian and Lewis."

 "So that rules out any environmental factors."
 Kirk said.
 "Meaning this must have been triggered by a specific event."

-"Well, Lewis has always been… he's always rolled his eyes a bit over my faith, but it started to get worse just after we left Umu-whatever.
+"Well, Lewis has always been... he's always rolled his eyes a bit over my faith, but it started to get worse just after we left Umu-whatever.
 Where we picked up Xiù."

 "So, it's an event within the past week.
 The *Huh* perhaps?
 None of the other humans studied it."